turansky/seskar/README.md

 #### Props

-Seskar ensures that interfaces that inherit the `Props` interface are external.
+Seskar checks if interfaces that inherit from the `Props` interface are external.

 #### Dependencies [IR]